jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2025/Google-Cybersecurity-Forecast-2025.md

 intelligence\-sharing to understand these tactics, techniques and procedures in greater detail, and to be able to trace it to illicit financial flows.

 Chinese\-Controlled
 Websites Posing as Local
 News Outlets Target
 Global Audiences with
 Pro\-Beijing Content

-In 2022, we exposed the HaiEnergy campaign, which consisted of a network of 72 suspected inauthentic news sites and a number of suspected inauthentic social media assets, used to disseminate content strategically aligned with the political interests of the Peoples Republic of China (PRC).
+In 2022, we exposed the HaiEnergy campaign, which consisted of a network of 72 suspected inauthentic news sites and a number of suspected inauthentic social media assets, used to disseminate content strategically aligned with the political interests of the People’s Republic of China (PRC).
 The sites published content in 11 languages.
-Since then, we have uncovered at least two other campaigns where third\-party companies or PR firms have been hired to promote government narratives via fictitious Local News outlets.
+Since then, we have uncovered at least two other campaigns where third\-party companies or PR firms have been hired to promote government narratives via fictitious “Local News” outlets.

-This threat poses a heightened risk of inadvertent amplification by other local media outlets owing to a lack of due diligence or readers who chance upon these fake Local News outlets.
+This threat poses a heightened risk of inadvertent amplification by other local media outlets owing to a lack of due diligence or readers who chance upon these fake “Local News” outlets.
 Even though these campaigns have not been very effective in changing the global perception towards China in
 2024, we believe these campaigns will persist into